-Predictably, Amazon’s decision to abandon its HQ2 project with 25,000+ future jobs in New York City led to acrimony with opposing politicians and some commentators blaming the company for abandoning its effort.
-Representative Alexandria Ocasio-Cortez, an early project opponent tried to re-frame her stance saying, “We do not have to settle for scraps in the greatest city in the world.
+Amazon’s decision to abandon its HQ2 project with 25,000+ future jobs in New York City led to acrimony with opposing politicians and some commentators blaming the company for abandoning its effort.
+Representative Alexandria Ocasio-Cortez, an early project opponent, tried to re-frame her stance, saying, “We do not have to settle for scraps in the greatest city in the world.
 We deserve far more and can ask for more, and if they don’t want to negotiate, that’s their problem, not ours.”
 But, on February 1st, she had argued, “Nothing Amazon has said or done – including selling facial recognition technology to ICE & its intent to fight against worker unionization – would lead us to believe it could be a good or healthy neighbor for NYC,”

 A Cuomo Administration source to the Albany Times-Union blamed Amazon’s withdrawal on vocal opposition from Senator Michael Gianaris, whose district included the Long Island City site, and on Senate Majority Leader Andrea Stewart-Cousins.
-Stewart-Cousins’ decision to appoint Gianaris to the Public Authorities Control Board (PACB) “indicated to the company that the entire Democratic majority, and not just Gianaris was opposed to the project.”
+Stewart-Cousins’ decision to appoint Gianaris to the Public Authorities Control Board (PACB) “indicated to the company that the entire Democratic majority, and not just Gianaris, was opposed to the project.”

 Ocasio-Cortez’s and Stewart-Cousins’ messages to Amazon were hardly welcoming.
 Their positions showed that New York could not promise that its governmental leaders would work together to make Amazon’s project a reality.
-Amazon’s statement withdrawing from the New York project stated, “A number of state and local politicians have made it clear that they oppose our presence and will not work with us to build the type of relationships that are required to go forward with the project…”
+Amazon’s statement withdrawing from the New York project stated, “A number of state and local politicians have made it clear that they oppose our presence and will not work with us to build the type of relationships required to go forward with the project…”

 New York Had Business Location Advantages and Disadvantages

 New York City had significant advantages as a business location for Amazon, perhaps the largest of which was the metropolitan area workforce, the largest in the nation, with its high concentration of information technology workers.
-But, New York’s labor market advantages weren’t large enough to rule out other competitors.
-Metropolitan areas like Washington, DC, Boston, Atlanta and Dallas had large enough labor pools to meet Amazon’s needs.
-In the wake of Amazon’s decision, other New York metros have offered themselves as alternatives but simply lack enough potential employees for a large information technology business headquarters.
+But, New York’s labor market advantages weren’t significant enough to rule out other competitors.
+Metropolitan areas like Washington, DC, Boston, Atlanta, and Dallas had large enough labor pools to meet Amazon’s needs.
+In the wake of Amazon’s decision, other New York metros have offered themselves as alternatives but lack enough potential employees for a large information technology business headquarters.

 Amazon’s proposed HQ2 project is unique – initially offering 50,000 jobs – more than any business expansion project in memory.
 Economic logic tells us that Amazon had tremendous market power in making its decision.
 Because of America’s Federal system, states can freely compete with each other to attract businesses.
-Given that, it should not be surprising that there was intense competition between locations seeking to be home to the project.
+It should not be surprising that there was intense competition between locations seeking to be home to the project.

 States Use Incentives as Marketing Tools

 States and localities market themselves by advertising the availability of tax incentives to businesses.
-New York has been among the most aggressive in promoting them emphasizing the value of incentives available to companies that promise to create jobs.
-State marketing marketing materials claim that “You’ll find all forms of tax incentives, business incentives and tax credits in New York State, all designed to benefit small or expanding businesses as well as film and TV production companies.” and that the state “offers new and expanding businesses the opportunity to operate tax-free for 10 years.”
+New York has been among the most aggressive in promoting them, emphasizing the value of incentives available to companies that promise to create jobs.
+State marketing materials claim that “You’ll find all forms of tax incentives, business incentives, and tax credits in New York State, all designed to benefit small or expanding businesses as well as film and TV production companies.” and that the state “offers new and expanding businesses the opportunity to operate tax-free for ten years.”
 In another place on the Empire State Development website, the text states, “Firms in the Excelsior Jobs Program may qualify for four fully refundable tax credits” New York City has a set of tax credits aimed at encouraging business investment in specific locations.

 Does Corporate Greed Make States Use Incentives?